Lamden/docs/docs/develop/wallet_api/send_transactions.md

 You can see the current ratio from the masternode API; <u>[Current Mainnet Stamp Ratio](https://masternode-01.lamden.io/contracts/stamp_cost/S?key=value)</u>.
 That value is the number of stamps that equal 1 TAU.

 **Example** If the current stamp ratio is 20, and your stampLimit value is 60, then your user would need AT LEAST 3 TAU in their wallet to run the transaction.
-If the resulting transactin only took 30 stamps then 1.5 TAU would be deducted from the user's account as a transaction cost leaving them with 1.5 TAU.
+If the resulting transaction only took 30 stamps then 1.5 TAU would be deducted from the user's account as a transaction cost leaving them with 1.5 TAU.
 If they were to run that transaction again you would get an error of "Transaction sender has too few stamps for this transaction.".

 ## Send Transaction